Janelle Jamer: Career

-Aside from her TV hosting stint she was able to do guest stints in 2016 on Wowowin and Bakit Manipis Ang Ulap a Shortlived TV Mini Series that aired Monday Tuesdays and Thursdays in the Philippines the same name title adapted from a 1985 Movie.
-In 2013 she starred in a Indie movie called the Muses as one of the lead vocalists of a band.
+Aside from her TV hosting stint she was able to do guest stints in 2016 on Wowowin and Bakit Manipis Ang Ulap a short-lived TV miniseries that aired Monday, Tuesdays and Thursdays in the Philippines, the same name title adapted from a 1985 movie.
+In 2013 she starred in an Indie movie called the Muses as one of the lead vocalists of a band.